jedistev/aws-codedeploy-samples-ubuntu/README.md

-# aws-codedeploy-samples-ubuntu
-AWS CodeDeploy samples for Ubuntu lightsail or EC2
+# AWS CodeDeploy samples for Ubuntu lightsail or EC2

 AWS CodeDeploy Samples
 The samples in the repository each demonstrate one of a few different scenarios.
 These fall into one of a few different categories, including: